 This publication contains general information only and Deloitte is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your business.
-Before making any decision or taking any action that may affect your business, you should consult a qualified professional advicor.
+Before making any decision or taking any action that may affect your business, you should consult a qualified professional advisor.
 Deloitte shall not be responsible for any loss sustained by any person who relies on this publication.

+As used in this document, 'Deloitte' means Deloitte & Touche LLP and Deloitte Consulting LLP, which are separate subsidiaries

 As used in this document, 'Deloitte' means Deloitte & Touche LLP and Deloitte Consulting LLP, which are separate subsidiaries of Deloitte LLP.
-Please see www.deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and its of Deloitte LLP.
-Please see www.deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and subsidiaries.
+Please see www.deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and its subsidiaries.
 Certain services may not be available to attest clients under the rules and regulations of public accounting.